-ARCA biopharma, Inc. (ABIO), a biopharmaceutical company developing genetically-targeted therapies for cardiovascular diseases, today announced the Steering Committee for GENETIC-AF, the Company’s Phase 2B/3 trial evaluating GencaroTM (bucindolol hydrochloride) as a potential treatment for atrial fibrillation.
+WESTMINSTER, Colo., April 23, 2019 (GLOBE NEWSWIRE) -- ARCA biopharma, Inc. (ABIO), a biopharmaceutical company applying a precision medicine approach to developing genetically-targeted therapies for cardiovascular diseases, today announced the initial members of the Steering Committee for PRECISION-AF, the Company’s planned Phase 3 trial evaluating Gencaro™ (bucindolol hydrochloride) as potentially the first genetically-targeted treatment for atrial fibrillation.
 The Steering Committee is comprised of experts in the field of cardiology and electrophysiology, particularly in clinical development.
+The Company anticipates additional cardiology thought leaders joining the Steering Committee.

-Stuart Connolly, MD, Director of the Division of Cardiology at McMaster University in Hamilton, Ontario, has been appointed Chairman of the Steering Committee.
-William T. Abraham, MD, Director of the Division of Cardiovascular Medicine at The Ohio State University Wexner Medical Center, has been appointed co-Chair of the Steering Committee.
+Stuart J. Connolly, MD, Professor Emeritus, Division of Cardiology at McMaster University in Hamilton, Ontario, and William T. Abraham, MD, College of Medicine Distinguished Professor, Division of Cardiovascular Medicine at The Ohio State University Wexner Medical Center, have been appointed co-Chairs of the Steering Committee.

 Additional Steering Committee members are:

-- Dirk J. van Veldhuisen, MD, Chairman of Cardiology at the University Medical Center Groningen, the Netherlands.
+Dirk J. van Veldhuisen, MD, PhD – Chairman of Cardiology at the University Medical Center Groningen, The Netherlands;

-The Steering Committee will provide scientific oversight for the GENETIC-AF trial as well as communicate its recommendations regarding trial conduct with the trial’s Data Safety Monitoring Board.
+The Steering Committee will provide scientific oversight of PRECISION-AF and communicate its recommendations regarding trial conduct to the trial’s Data Safety Monitoring Board.

 About ARCA biopharma

-ARCA biopharma is dedicated to developing genetically-targeted therapies for cardiovascular diseases.
-The Company's lead product candidate, GencaroTM (bucindolol hydrochloride), is an investigational, pharmacologically unique beta-blocker and mild vasodilator being developed for atrial fibrillation.
-ARCA has identified common genetic variations that it believes predict individual patient response to Gencaro, giving it the potential to be the first genetically-targeted atrial fibrillation prevention treatment.
-ARCA has a collaboration with Medtronic, Inc. for support of the Phase 2B portion of the GENETIC-AF trial.
-For more information please visit www.arcabiopharma.com.
+ARCA biopharma is dedicated to developing genetically-targeted therapies for cardiovascular diseases through a precision medicine approach to drug development.
+ARCA’s lead product candidate, GencaroTM (bucindolol hydrochloride), is an investigational, pharmacologically unique beta-blocker and mild vasodilator being developed for the potential treatment of atrial fibrillation in heart failure patients with mid-range ejection fraction.
+ARCA has identified common genetic variations that it believes predict individual patient response to Gencaro, giving it the potential to be the first genetically-targeted AF prevention treatment.
+The Gencaro development program has been granted Fast Track designation by FDA.
+ARCA is also developing AB171, a thiol-substituted isosorbide mononitrate, as a potential genetically-targeted treatment for heart failure and peripheral arterial disease (PAD).
+For more information, please visit www.arcabio.com.

 Safe Harbor Statement

 This press release contains "forward-looking statements" for purposes of the safe harbor provided by the Private Securities Litigation Reform Act of 1995.
-These statements include, but are not limited to, statements regarding, potential timing for patient enrollment in the GENETIC-AF trial, the sufficiency of the Company’s capital to support its operations, the potential for genetic variations to predict individual patient response to Gencaro, Gencaro’s potential to treat atrial fibrillation, future treatment options for patients with atrial fibrillation, the role of AF burden in diagnosis and treatment of atrial fibrillation and the potential for Gencaro to be the first genetically-targeted atrial fibrillation prevention treatment.
+These statements include, but are not limited to, statements regarding the ability of ARCA’s financial resources to support its operations through the end of the second quarter of 2019, potential future development plans for Gencaro, including statements regarding the anticipated PRECISION-AF trial, the expected features and characteristics of Gencaro or AB171, including the potential for genetic variations to predict individual patient response to Gencaro, Gencaro’s potential to treat AF, AB171’s potential to treat HF, future treatment options for patients with AF, and the potential for Gencaro to be the first genetically-targeted AF prevention treatment.
 Such statements are based on management's current expectations and involve risks and uncertainties.
-Actual results and performance could differ materially from those projected in the forward-looking statements as a result of many factors, including, without limitation, the risks and uncertainties associated with: the Company's financial resources and whether they will be sufficient to meet the Company's business objectives and operational requirements; results of earlier clinical trials may not be confirmed in future trials, the protection and market exclusivity provided by the Company’s intellectual property; risks related to the drug discovery and the regulatory approval process; and, the impact of competitive products and technological changes.
-These and other factors are identified and described in more detail in ARCA’s filings with the SEC, including without limitation the Company’s annual report on Form 10-K for the year ended December 31, 2012, and subsequent filings.
-The Company disclaims any intent or obligation to update these forward-looking statements.
+Actual results and performance could differ materially from those projected in the forward-looking statements as a result of many factors, including, without limitation, the risks and uncertainties associated with: ARCA’s financial resources and whether they will be sufficient to meet its business objectives and operational requirements; ARCA may not be able to raise sufficient capital on acceptable terms, or at all, to continue development of Gencaro or to otherwise continue operations in the future; results of earlier clinical trials may not be confirmed in future trials; the protection and market exclusivity provided by ARCA’s intellectual property; risks related to the drug discovery and the regulatory approval process; and, the impact of competitive products and technological changes.
+These and other factors are identified and described in more detail in ARCA’s filings with the Securities and Exchange Commission, including without limitation ARCA’s annual report on Form 10-K for the year ended December 31, 2018, and subsequent filings.
+ARCA disclaims any intent or obligation to update these forward-looking statements.